-The Institute is home to a number of research students working on projects within the Institute’s fields of interest and supervised by its Academic Members.
+The Insurance Shipping & Aviation Law Institute (ISALI) is home to a number of research students working on projects within the Institute’s fields of interest and supervised by its Academic Members.
 Two of these projects are funded by the Economic and Social Research Council under their LISS DTP CASE studentship scheme, in partnership with industry.
 A number of our former PhD researchers have gone on to have successful careers in Academia, among them, the institute’s Deputy Director, Dr Franziska Arnold-Dwyer.

 Franziska was a PhD student at the CCLS from 2014-18.
 Her research centred on the doctrine of insurable interest and its role in modern English insurance law.
 Her work was generously supported by a Queen Mary PhD Principal Studentship:

 “Being a PhD student at Queen Mary CCLS was an extraordinary experience.
 Right from the start, I was part of thriving research community within the Insurance Law Institute and I felt privileged to be supervised by leading academics, Professor Rawlings and Dr Goldby, in my area of research.
 I was encouraged to take full advantage of all the opportunities on offer, such as presenting at conferences, publishing papers, networking with academics and practitioners, and starting to teach.
 Research and writing skills seminars supported me with developing the critical skills necessary to undertake my research.”